jhpyle/docassemble/_docs/config.md

   default sender: '"Administrator" <no-reply@example.com>'
 {% endhighlight %}

+The default set-up of a local [SMTP] server will probably not be appropriate for your situation, as most internet service providers block outgoing e-mail.

+### <a name="smtp"></a>Using an external [SMTP] server

-To use another SMTP server as the mail server, do something like:
+To use another [SMTP] server as the mail server, do something like:

 {% highlight yaml %}
 mail: